 The event was live on our website and Facebook.

 Welcome and introduction

-Countries are implementing the Convention, taking into account other requirements and policies for a combined effects.
+Countries are implementing the Convention, taking into account other requirements and policies for combined effects.
 International organizations, international funds, as well as stakeholders support national efforts.

 Rosa Vivien RATNAWATI

 The Minamata Convention entered into force three years ago, on 16 August 2017.
 We have today 124 Parties and hope to see more countries joining.
 This is the best moment to reaffirm our commitment to protecting human beings and the environment from anthropogenic emissions and releases of mercury and mercury compounds.
 It will be an opportunity for Parties to reduce and, where feasible, eliminate the use of mercury.
 Lastly, on behalf of the Indonesian government, Indonesia is ready to host the fourth Conference of the Parties to the Minamata Convention in 2021, to make mercury history, for the sustainability of life on Earth in the present and the future.

 Panel discussion to mark the third anniversary of the Minamata Convention on Mercury